ACTH stimulation test

 - Infection (a slight risk any time the skin is broken)

-Stewart PM, Krone NP.
+Stewart PM, Newell-Price JDC.
 The adrenal cortex.
-In: Kronenberg HM, Melmed S, Polonsky KS, Larsen PR, eds.
+In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
-12th ed.
-Philadelphia, PA: Saunders Elsevier; 2011:chap 15.
+13th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 15.

-- Last reviewed on 12/11/2011
+- Last reviewed on 10/28/2015

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.